 AUTO DEALER FRAUD

-”Auto dealer fraud” describes deceptive and unlawful practices that automobile dealers use during advertising, pricing negotiation, sales and the financing of a vehicle; and can occur during any stage of the vehicle purchasing process.
-Unfortunately, most consumers are not aware that they may be victims of auto dealer fraud until it’s too late because they are simply unaware of their rights.
+Unfortunately, most consumers are not aware that they may be victims of auto dealer fraud until it’s too late.
+This is because they are simply unaware of their rights.

-Hovanes Margarian is an experienced Los Angeles fraud attorney in the state of California, who specializes in car dealer fraud.
+Hovanes Margarian is an experienced California auto dealer fraud attorney in.
 Due to his in-depth knowledge and experience, Mr. Margarian knows exactly what is necessary for you to win your case.
-We encourage you to look over the different types of auto dealer fraud, and contact us if you believe you are a victim.
+We encourage you to look at the different types of auto dealer fraud and contact us if you believe you are a victim.

 Here are some common types of auto dealer fraud: